 (2) the amount of Cash previously Transferred to the Secured Party, the amount of Cash held by the Secured Party as a result of drawing under any Letter of Credit, and any Interest Amount that has not yet been Transferred to the Pledging Party; plus

 (3) the Value of each Letter of Credit and any other form of Performance Assurance (other than Cash) maintained by the Pledging Party for the benefit of the Secured Party.
-Provided, however, that, the Collateral Requirement will be deemed to be zero (0) whenever the calculation of Collateral Requirement yields a number less than zero (0)

 Paragraph 4.
-Delivery of Performance Assurance.
+Transfer of Performance Assurance.

+Cash is due by the end of the next local business day.

+If a Letter of Credit is posted, a faxed copy from the bank is due by the end of the next local business day from the notice.
+The original Letter of Credit should be received by the 2nd local business day.

 On any Calculation Date on which (a) no Event of Default or Potential Event of Default has occurred and is continuing with respect to the Secured Party, (b) no Early Termination Date has occurred or been designated as a result of an Event of Default with respect to the Secured Party for which there exist any unsatisfied payment Obligations, and (c) the Pledging Party’s Collateral Requirement equals or exceeds its Minimum Transfer Amount, then the Secured Party may demand that the Pledging Party Transfer to the Secured Party, and the Pledging Party shall, after receiving such notice from the Secured Party, Transfer, or cause to be Transferred to the Secured Party, Performance Assurance for the benefit of the Secured Party, in an amount and with a Value at least equal to the Pledging Party’s Collateral Requirement.
 The amount of Performance Assurance required to be Transferred hereunder shall be rounded up to the nearest integral multiple of the Rounding Amount.
-Unless otherwise agreed in writing by the Parties, Performance Assurance demanded of a Pledging Party on or before the Notification Time on a Business Day shall be provided by the close of business on the next Business Day.
-Any Letter of Credit or other type of Performance Assurance (other than Cash) shall be delivered to such address as the Secured Party shall specify and any such demand made by the Secured Party pursuant to this Section 4 shall specify account information for the account to which Performance Assurance in the form of Cash shall be delivered.
+Unless otherwise agreed in writing by the Parties, Performance Assurance demanded of a Pledging Party on or before the Notification Time on a Local Business Day shall be provided by the Notification Time for Disputes. .
+Any Letter of Credit or other type of Performance Assurance (other than Cash) shall be transferred to such address as the Secured Party shall specify and any such demand made by the Secured Party pursuant to this Section 4 shall specify account information for the account to which Performance Assurance in the form of Cash shall be transferred.

 Paragraph 5.
 Reduction and Substitution of Performance Assurance.